Astera Labs (NASDAQ:ALAB) Posts Quarterly Earnings Results, Beats Expectations By $0.02 EPS

-Astera Labs (NASDAQ:ALAB – Get Free Report) announced its quarterly earnings data on Tuesday.
-The company reported $0.13 earnings per share for the quarter, topping analysts’ consensus estimates of $0.11 by $0.02, Briefing.com reports.
-The firm had revenue of $76.90 million during the quarter, compared to analysts’ expectations of $72.41 million.
-The business’s quarterly revenue was up 17.8% on a year-over-year basis.
+Astera Labs (NASDAQ:ALAB – Get Free Report) issued its quarterly earnings data on Tuesday.
+The company reported $0.13 EPS for the quarter, topping analysts’ consensus estimates of $0.11 by $0.02, Briefing.com reports.
+The company had revenue of $76.90 million for the quarter, compared to analyst estimates of $72.41 million.
+The business’s revenue for the quarter was up 17.8% compared to the same quarter last year.
 Astera Labs updated its Q3 guidance to $0.16-$0.17 EPS and its Q3 2024 guidance to 0.160-0.170 EPS.

-ALAB has been the topic of several research reports.
-Roth Mkm dropped their target price on Astera Labs from $85.00 to $60.00 and set a “buy” rating on the stock in a research report on Wednesday.
-Evercore ISI cut their target price on shares of Astera Labs from $98.00 to $80.00 and set an “outperform” rating for the company in a research note on Wednesday.
-Morgan Stanley dropped their target price on Astera Labs from $85.00 to $55.00 and set an “equal weight” rating for the company in a report on Wednesday.
-Barclays reduced their price objective on shares of Astera Labs from $85.00 to $70.00 and set an “overweight” rating on the stock in a research report on Wednesday.
-Finally, Stifel Nicolaus cut their target price on Astera Labs from $87.00 to $80.00 and set a “buy” rating on the stock in a research note on Monday.
-One research analyst has rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $71.36.
+Several research analysts have recently weighed in on the company.
+Morgan Stanley reduced their price objective on Astera Labs from $85.00 to $55.00 and set an “equal weight” rating for the company in a research report on Wednesday.
+Jefferies Financial Group began coverage on shares of Astera Labs in a research note on Monday, April 15th.
+They set a “buy” rating and a $85.00 price target for the company.
+JPMorgan Chase & Co. cut their price objective on shares of Astera Labs from $95.00 to $70.00 and set an “overweight” rating on the stock in a research report on Wednesday.
+Stifel Nicolaus reduced their target price on shares of Astera Labs from $87.00 to $80.00 and set a “buy” rating for the company in a report on Monday.
+Finally, Needham & Company LLC lowered their price target on shares of Astera Labs from $85.00 to $65.00 and set a “buy” rating on the stock in a research note on Wednesday.
+One investment analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $71.36.

 Astera Labs, Inc designs, manufactures, and sells semiconductor-based connectivity solutions for cloud and AI infrastructure.
 Its Intelligent Connectivity Platform is comprised of a portfolio of data, network, and memory connectivity products, which are built on a unifying software-defined architecture that enables customers to deploy and operate high performance cloud and AI infrastructure at scale.